tezc/sc/perf/README.md

 - Linux only.
 - All predefined hardware and software counters are generated in the header
   file, you can uncomment counters as you wish.
-- If some counters or combination of counters doesn't work or doesn't work as
+- If some counters or combination of counters don't work or don't work as
   expected, don't be surprised and check out performance counter register
   allocation algorithm of Linux.
 CPUs have limited registers for performance
   counters and some counters can use specific registers only.